Mucenici, a traditional Romanian honey and walnut pastry recipe made only once a year on March 9th to celebrate the Forty Martyrs of Sebaste.

-Mucenici (read: Moochaneech), these so traditional Romanian pastries are made only once a year, on March 9th.
+Mucenici (read: Moochaneech), these traditional Romanian pastries are made only once a year, on March 9th.
 Every year on this date, the Orthodox Church celebrates the Forty Martyrs of Sebaste (commonly known in Romania as mucenici).

 The mucenici celebration also coincides with the start of the agricultural year.
-For this occasion, Romanians (especially in the Moldova region) bake these pastries to honor the event.
+Romanians (especially in the Moldova region) bake these pastries for this occasion to honor the event.

 The pastries are made from a yeast dough filled or not with walnuts, baked in the shape of an eight, soaked in a delicious syrup, and glazed with honey and more walnuts.

-I usually make these pastries without the filling inside(just to cut on calories and sugar), but I tried something different this time.
+I usually make these pastries without filling them inside(just to cut on calories and sugar), but I tried something different this time.
+The dough has a tiny amount of sugar, as the glaze has so much honey and syrup.
+The pastries are fluffy, delicious, beautiful, and full of flavor.

 Dough:

+Step 2.
 When that is done, place the flour in a KitchenAid mixer with a dough hook.
 Add the yeast mixture, the eggs, and the melted butter.
+Mix at a low speed to incorporate the ingredients.
+Add the sugar, lemon, orange zest, a little salt, and vanilla.

 Note: If you do not have a mixer, you can use a bowl to mix all the ingredients and knead the dough by hand.